ZhuangLab/storm-analysis/doc/source/analysis.rst

       $ ..

    .. note:: You may need to change the ``--max_size`` parameter (in pixels) depending on how sparse your beads are.

+   .. note:: You can also use the PyQt5 GUI program ``mapper.py`` for determining the channel to channel maps.

 4. Merge the individual mapping files using merge_maps.py. ::

       # Command line